 TOYS!
 TOYS!
 TOYS!
 Hedgehogs love toys and clutter!
 Cardboard or PVC Tunnels, stuffed toy balls, crinkle balls, small stuffies, rubber duckies.

 Petstages mint sticks are also popular (https://www.amazon.com/Petstages-335-Fresh-Breath-Freshening/dp/B003V6Z43I/ref=sr_1_1?ie=UTF8&qid=1487706915&sr=8-1&keywords=cat+mint+stick), etc.

 Litter pans are also something that can make cleaning a little easier.
+They are shallow pans that are placed under the wheel.
 I personally use wood pellets under the area of the wheel since that's where they do their business!
 I can easily scoop it out as needed.

 DO NOT USE CAT LITTER!!
 Use bedding from the list of safe beddings above.

 I don't recommend commercial hedgehog diets.
 Hedgehog diets are usually poor quality junk food.
 Cat food is a much healthier choice.
 There are many suitable dry cat foods available.
 Look at the ingredients!
 Dry cat food should be under 34% protein and under 15% fat.

 Hedgehogs also like bugs.
 Meal worms, super worms, roaches, or crickets are popular choices.

 They can also eat pieces of fruits and veggies, hard boiled egg, cooked bits of chicken and cooked hamburg, chicken baby food, canned cat food, etc. as treats.

 For their main diet I recommend these dry cat foods: